timescale/docs/migrate/playbooks/rds-timescale-pg-dump.md

 ---
-title: Migrate from RDS to Timescale using pg_dump
+title: Migrate from AWS RDS to Timescale using pg_dump
 excerpt: Migrate from a PostgreSQL database in AWS RDS to Timescale using pg_dump
 products: [cloud]
 keywords: [data migration, postgresql, RDS]